-Graham Cave Trail is a 0.3 mile moderately trafficked point-to-point trail located near Montgomery City, MO that features a cave and is good for all skill levels.
+Graham Cave Trail is a 0.3 mile moderately trafficked point-to-point trail located near Montgomery City, Missouri that features a cave and is good for all skill levels.
 The trail is primarily used for hiking and camping and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash